mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 ### Data Structures

-The solutions-tree for the machine replacement model consists of the following data structure:
+The solutions' tree for the machine replacement model consists of the following data structure:

 ```ts